How to Collect Host Objects¶

 Introduction¶

-TrueWatch can help you easily monitor any host facility, whether it is a traditional host, server, or public cloud or private cloud object.
-By installing DataKit, you can monitor the status, name, operating system, processor, memory, network, disk, connection tracking, files, etc., of the host in real-time on the dashboard.
-There are also rich features such as associated queries, custom labels, and interactive host distribution maps.
-You can not only manage hosts uniformly but also observe the overall state of the hosts.
+TrueWatch helps you easily monitor any host infrastructure, whether traditional hosts, servers, or public or private cloud objects.
+By installing DataKit, you can monitor the status, name, operating system, processor, memory, network, disk, connection tracking, files, and more of hosts in real time.
+Additionally, rich features such as associated queries, custom labels, and interactive host distribution maps allow you not only to manage hosts uniformly but also to monitor their status holistically.

 Prerequisites¶